akkikhan/Primus-SaaS/examples/dotnet-api/README.md

 # Primus SaaS .NET SDK Example

-This is an example ASP.NET Core Web API demonstrating how to use the **PrimusSaaS.Identity.Validator** package to secure your API with JWT authentication from Primus Portal.
+This is an example ASP.NET Core Web API demonstrating how to use the **PrimusSaaS.Identity.Validator** package to secure your API with JWT/OIDC authentication from your own identity providers (e.g., Azure AD + LocalAuth).
+Primus does not issue tokens or sit in the runtime path.

 ## Features Demonstrated